Health and Wellness Student Handbook

 Starting on your priority registration day, you will be able to submit your shopping cart to complete your course registration.
 If you are unable to register online, seek help from the Enrollment Services Center.

-The number of students in a face-to-face course is limited and may be based on several factors; the size of the classroom, the number of stations in a lab, the nature of the course material, etc. For this reason, when a student is closed out of a course, the advisor can't simply "write them in".
-If the course is a health sciences course, the classroom can accommodate a few extra students, and the instructor approves, the department may consider giving an override.
+The number of students in a face-to-face course is limited and may be based on several factors; the size of the classroom, the number of stations in a lab, the nature of the course material, etc. For this reason, if you are closed out of a course, your advisor can't simply "write you in".
+If the course is a health sciences course, if the classroom can accommodate a few extra students and if the instructor approves, the department may consider giving you an override.
 If this is not a course offered by our department, permission must be obtained from the department offering the course and our program advisors have no authority in granting an override.
-(If a paper form is used, however, a signature must be obtained from both the program advisor and the department offering the course).
+(If a paper form is used, however, a signature must be obtained from both a Health Sciences advisor and the department offering the course).

-Online courses are strictly to 20 students.
+Online courses are strictly limited to 20 students.
 Permission to add another student to an online course must be obtained not only from the instructor and the department head but from the Dean and Provost as well.
-Permission is only granted in these situations when this is a required course, the student is graduating that semester and there is no alternative open section.
+Permission for an online override is only granted when all three of the following conditions are met; the course is required by the degree map, the student is graduating that semester and there is no alternative open section.

 Permission to Take Courses Elsewhere

-There are several conditions for taking courses elsewhere:
+There are several conditions for taking courses elsewhere during the winter or summer session:

 - NYIT is not offering the course during the summer or winter.

-- The department who offers the same course at NYIT.
-Once the program advisor approves, you need to then visit and get approval from the department that offers the course at NYIT.
+- The department who offers the same course at NYIT approves.
+It is your responsibility to get approval from the department that offers the course at NYIT.
+If the course is a health course, our department provides this level of approval as well.

 - The registrar approves.
 Please note that once you have completed 70 credits at NYIT, you can no longer take courses at a community college.